-The majority of women who exclusively pump struggled with nursing their babies before transitioning to exclusive pumping.
-Often, these new mothers worked with a lactation consultant shortly after their baby’s birth to try to get their baby to latch or to troubleshoot weight gain issues in their infant.
+The majority of people who exclusively pump struggled with nursing their babies before transitioning to exclusive pumping.
+Often, these new parents worked with a lactation consultant shortly after their baby’s birth to try to get their baby to latch or to troubleshoot weight gain issues in their infant.

 1. Exclusively pumping long term IS possible.

-2. Women who are considering exclusively pumping need information, help, and support specific to their situation.
+2. People who are considering exclusively pumping need information, help, and support specific to their situation.

 Exclusive pumpers need different information and support than nursing mothers.
 In particular, some things that would be helpful include:

 - Help finding the right size breast shield.
 Many women use the wrong size – especially if the size they need didn’t come with the pump – and they don’t know how to determine what size they should be using.
 Written descriptions and pictures can be difficult to decipher.
-A lactation consultant can be really invaluable in watching a new mother pump and determining what size flange she needs.
+A lactation consultant can be really invaluable in watching new parents pump and determining what size flange they need.

 - Information about storing and using expressed milk, including how long milk can be refrigerated or frozen, and whether bottles that weren’t finished can be offered at the next feeding.